 One of the learning goals of this class is to prepare you to audit a company's IT governance capabilities.
-You and your partner will prepare an audit program on a specific topic.
+Your team will prepare an audit program for the same security policy you wrote in Week 7.
 You will be auditing the same hypothetical firm that does \$50MM of sales with 100 employees and 10 IT people.
-You will create an outline that covers all the areas you need to consider in your audit and how you might gather evidence for each to justify you conclusions.
-Your team will post its audit program on the class blog for others to consider.
-Everyone is expected to read and comment on a minimum of four different audit programs.
+Since you are already an expert on one of the following policies, you will need to prepare your audit program to audit the controls (for both sufficiency and effectiveness) you suggested in week 7.